tier4/agnocast/docs/message_queue.md

 ## How message queue is used in Agnocast?

 The message queue is used to notify to subscriber processes that a publisher has published a new topic message.
-It is done in a following way:
+It is done in the following way:

 - When a subscriber process calls `create_subscription` for a topic `T`, it opens a new message queue as a receiver.
 - When a publisher process calls `publish` for `T`, it opens an existing message queue and sends a message to notify to the subscribers that a new topic message has been published.